Google Sniper was a popular online marketing system a few years back. Then came out which for the most part is the same thing.

 - Rank high, receive a lot of traffic and make money.

 There you have it.
-Google Sniper 2.0 explained.
+This is how Google Sniper works.

-Time to explain why this is NOT a good idea.
+Time to explain why Google Sniper’s strategy is not a good idea.

 There are A LOT of shady and even “scammy” products on Clickbank which have a high refund percentage.
 I personally promote a couple of things there which are legit, but what I consider to be high quality products that people will like.